Our policy is below, we also have a background information sheet here.

 As interim measures, some changes are required urgently:

 - To conduct an audit of nutrition advice from Government and other bodies to ensure it is evidenced based.
-The background to all seafood advice should first make it clear that so-called seafood isn’t required for good health.
-AJP doesn’t regard any marine animals as food.
+The background to all seafood advice should first make it clear that seafood isn’t required for good health.

 - To establish guideline for nutrition advice from Government agencies recommending that nutritional characteristics can’t be separated from environmental and suffering costs of the way seafood is produced.